apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 a rule, the regex here will have to be updated.
 Otherwise the test will fail.
 See if you can make the test fail.
 It's all too easy.

+A couple notes about pytest if you're unfamiliar with it.
+Naming is important For example, in order for pytest to find the file full of tests in the file name as to start with test!
+Also, once the file is found each test as to start with the *test*.

 ```
 import grammar